ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'cred_fmt', which specifies the format of authentication credentials used in the OSCORE group, encoded as a CBOR integer.
 Possible values are the same ones admitted for the 'cred\_fmt' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'group_mode', encoded as a CBOR simple value.
-Its value is True if the OSCORE group uses the group mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.
+Its value is "true" (0xf5) if the OSCORE group uses the group mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or "false" (0xf4) otherwise.

 * 'sign_enc_alg', which is formatted as follows.
-If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_enc_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'sign_alg', which is formatted as follows.
-If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'sign_params', which is formatted as follows.
-If the configuration parameter 'group_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the additional parameters for the Signature Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'sign_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'pairwise_mode', encoded as a CBOR simple value.
-Its value is True if the OSCORE group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.
+Its value is "true" (0xf5) if the OSCORE group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or "false" (0xf4) otherwise.

 * 'alg', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_alg', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_params', which is formatted as follows.
-If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value "nil" (0xf6).
+If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 The CBOR map MAY include the following configuration parameters, whose CBOR abbreviations are defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'det_req', encoded as a CBOR simple value.
-Its value is True if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or False otherwise.
-This parameter MUST NOT be present if the configuration parameter 'group_mode' has value False.
+Its value is "true" (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or "false" (0xf4) otherwise.
+This parameter MUST NOT be present if the configuration parameter 'group_mode' has value "false" (0xf4).

 * 'det_hash_alg', encoded as a CBOR integer or text string.
 If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value False.
-If the configuration parameter 'det_req' is present with value True and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.
+   This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value "false" (0xf4).
+If the configuration parameter 'det_req' is present with value "true" (0xf5) and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.

 ### Status Properties ### {#config-repr-status-properties}